phseiff/gender-render/README.md

 </td></tr>
 <tr><td>

-**Template**:
+**gender*render doesn't get into your way, since you can fuse any sequence of tags into one tag**:

-gender*render doesn't get into your way, since you can fuse any sequence of tags into one tag:
+* Template:

 ```nohighlight
 "{Mr_s} {Doe}"